kubernetes/enhancements/keps/sig-apps/2804-consolidate-workload-controllers-status/README.md

 -->

 - [x] Feature gate (also fill in values in `kep.yaml`)
-  - Feature gate name: DaemonSetConditions, StatefulSetConditions
+  - Feature gate name: ExtraWorkloadConditions
   - Components depending on the feature gate:
     - kube-controller-manager
-    - kube-apiserver

 ###### Does enabling the feature change any default behavior?
 No. The default behavior won't change.
-The default values for newly introduced `progressDeadlineSeconds` fields might change when graduating it after getting feedback from users.
 Only new conditions will be added with no effect on existing conditions.

 <!--
 Any change of default behavior may be surprising to users or break existing